lianjin/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 Git line for remote repo.
-Git dev branch for no fast-forward merge
+Git dev branch for no fast-forward merge.
+Git line for remote